metaversecloud-com/sdk-toast-notifications/README.md

 ### Admin features

-_Does your app have special admin functionality?
-If so your key features may looks something like this:_

 - Access: Click on the key asset to open the iframe and admins will be immediately recognized and see the view with the toast scheduler.
 - Toast scheduler: Use the text fields, calender scheduler, and "Send Now" or "Schedule Send" buttons to send a toast to visitors in the world.
 - Deletion: Click on the "View Scheduled Messages" button to view messages scheduled and there will be a red X button on each message that you can click to delete.